 This protects all types of data, from credit cards to email addresses, to any other information collected by the website.
 The SSL certificate is issued by the Certificate Authority responsible for authenticating the identity of the buyer.
-This not only protects your data but also allows users to know that their data is protected from hackers and stays private and confidential.

 Why Do You Need an SSL Certificate?

 If you are selling different services or products on your website and are accepting credit cards online, SSL certificate is crucial for your website security.
 Four years ago, only 15% of the sites in the world used a valid Secure Sockets Layer (SSL) certificate authority while this figure had increased to around 70%.

 The remaining sites do not have a certificate or have a certificate that is not recognized by a major browser such as Chrome or Firefox.

 Here are some of the reasons why do you need an SSL Certificate:

 - It adds to the credibility of your website.